avengers2405/AstraInsights/README.md

 # AstraInsights

-SocialPulse is a web application designed to analyze and visualize social media engagement data.
+AstraInsights is a web application designed to analyze and visualize social media engagement data.
 The project is built using a Next.js frontend, Node.js backend, Langflow and Datastax Astra DB.

 ## Table of Contents